gruposantander/digital-trust-docs/docs/protocol_flow.md

 ![Consent](../images/consent.png "Consent")

 You will see that after login, first the user is presented with the assertions consent and next the sharing data consent.

+You can see a video with a demo [here](https://vimeo.com/411750824), and also play with it live  at [https://demo.iamid.io](https://demo.iamid.io).

+When requested for login details, use the following sandbox credentials:

+- username: MB28itf6a2p
+- password: Minibank01!